-The NDACA Learning Wing: our innovative and accessible research facilities at Bucks New University opening May 2019
+The NDACA Wing: our innovative and accessible research facilities at Bucks New University opened May 2019

 We have aimed to meet exemplary standards so that all visitors can learn about the archive in an inclusive educational environment.

 The Wing offers a learning zone surrounded by the history of the Disability Arts Movement.
 Our Timeline Wall provides all the key moments of the movement from across the decades, and our Politics Wall summarises these eras while displaying original artefacts from the time.

 Our Theatre Wall shows a range of high-quality reprints of theatre posters from across the Disability Arts Movement, while our Art Wall displays a range of prints from different artists from the Movement, as well as a dress crafted by NDACA artist Poppy Nash.
 Furthermore, the Wing features the sculptural iconic artworks of Tony Heaton OBE’s Shaken Not Stirred and James Lake’s Sitting Without Purpose.

 Literature from the Disability Arts Movement in the form of books, studies, poetry, journalism, and more, that can be found on the Wing’s dedicated library shelves.

 A computer and attached wide-screen monitor on which to view the digital catalogue, NDACA films, and NDACA animations in high-definition.

 And a quiet space for students and academics to study and collaborate.
 There are enough desks and couches in the Wing to comfortably seat 16 people.